Connect Workday to your favorite reporting tools without moving data.

 Scaffold the Controller and Views

-After creating the model and building the project, you can use ASP.NET Scaffolding wizards to create the controller and the views.
+Once you've established the model and completed the project build, you can employ ASP.NET Scaffolding wizards to generate both the controller and the views.